· ·

 Setting Clear Goals and Expectations

 Employees should initially establish clear goals with their managers to align their contributions with the company’s expectations.
-One must understand the benchmarks for performance and timelines for deliverables within their new role.
-For example, within the first week, set meetings to clarify:
+They must understand the benchmarks for performance and timelines for deliverables within their new role.
+For example, within the first week, one could set meetings to clarify:

 Adapting to New Tasks and Projects